 Because shifting and articulating new fingers are lefthand actions, not surprisingly, they disturb the bow’s bounce much less than string crossings, so we will really need to work especially hard at our spiccato string crossings.
 Surprisingly, speed is not always a factor of difficulty for spiccato.
 It can be harder to control a medium-speed spiccato than it is to control a very fast spiccato.

 But independently of the speed, the fact that spiccato is so rhythmically regular means that it benefits very much from being practiced not just “with a metronome”, but with the metronome at the highest possible click-rate.
 This doesn’t mean “at the fastest possible tempo” but rather that, for any particular tempo, the metronome should be set to the smallest possible note values (for example, at the speed of eighth or sixteenth notes rather than quarter notes).
 In this way, a maximum number of its beats coincides with our notes, which makes it easier for us to really control well the regularity of our bow bounce.

 The chronological order of our repertoire spiccato compilations creates an approximate pedagogical order of increasing difficulty/complexity but we can do better than that.
 Any spiccato passage can be simplified and we can reduce even the most complex passage to an exercise on one string and in one position, only then gradually adding the string crossings and shifts.
 The easiest simplification for working on difficult spiccato passages is to play them without the left hand (on open strings).
 To work on fast spiccato passages we can play two bows on each note to reduce (halve) the frequency of both the lefthand changes and the string crossings.
-Even more interesting is to play with three bows to each note as this triplet rhythm means that the beats – and the string crossings – are alternately on down and up bows.
-This is good practice for coordination and for upside-down bowings.
+Playing with three bows to each note is even more interesting as this triplet rhythm means that the beats – and the string crossings – come alternately on down and up bows.
+This is good practice for coordination and for “reverse” bowings.